Chimoney/Chimoney-SpaceYaTech-Hackathon/README.md

 ## Questions or Feedback

-If you have any questions or need further assistance during the challenge, don't hesitate to [create an issue](https://github.com/Chimoney/Chimoney-API-DevChallenge/issues) in this repository.
+If you have any questions or need further assistance, don't hesitate to reach out to community@chimoney.io.
 We are here to support you throughout your journey!

-Let's build a borderless financial future together with the Chimoney Developer API Challenge.
  Happy coding! 😃

 - The Chimoney Team 💌